MAKArcti/docs-2_GOSH/docs/working-with-gosh/gosh-web.md

 27: 'Ask DAO membership allowance',  //ABILITY_INVITE_PROPOSAL_KIND = 27
 -->

-To create a proposal, or to vote for a proposal someone else created, some of your tokens need to be allocated to SMV (once the proposal is completed), you can get them back.
+To vote for the proposal, some of your tokens must be be allocated to SMV (once the proposal is completed), you can get them back.

 !!! info
     You can vote for a proposal only once.

 For example, to merge into main, [create a pull request](gosh-web.md#create-pull-request) from some other branch.
-A proposal will be generated and will appear on the **Events** page.
+A proposal will be generated and will appear on the **DAO** tab.

 <!-- TODO
 change images -->